Integrate Automated Reasoning checks in your application - Amazon Bedrock

 valid The response is mathematically proven correct given the premises and your policy rules.
 Serve the response to the user.
 Log the finding for audit purposes (see Build an audit trail).

 invalid The response contradicts your policy rules.
 The contradictingRules field identifies which rules were violated.
-Rewrite the response using the AR feedback (see Rewrite invalid responses using AR feedback).
+Rewrite the response using the Automated Reasoning feedback (see Rewrite invalid responses using AR feedback).
 If rewriting fails after multiple attempts, block the response and return a fallback message.

 satisfiable The response is correct under some conditions but not all.
 It's not wrong, but it's incomplete – it doesn't mention all the requirements.
 Rewrite the response to include the missing conditions.
 Use the claimsFalseScenario to identify what's missing.
 Alternatively, you can let your LLM ask the user clarifying questions.